ieeesbkastoria/My-UoWM/MyUoWM-App/src/assets/data/guides/en/academic_id.md

 Don't forget to click **'Submit'**.
 When you submit, you will receive a registration number.
 You should write it down.
 You will receive an email stating that the request has been successfully submitted.

-You can request the academic ID, that also functions as a discount for public transport.
+With the indication of your academic ID you are entitled to a student discount on public transport.

 You should also swap your phone number for a student number.